Apply NOW to establish or join a Themed Community for 2023-2024!

 Thank you for your interest in the Themed Communities living option!
-Themed Communities are entire floors or sections of a floor (minimum five people) that house students with a similar interest or identity for one academic year.
+Themed Communities are entire floors or sections of a floor (minimum four people, maximum fifteen people) that house students with a similar interest or identity for one academic year.
 There is no guarantee that a Themed Community will return for the following year as these communities are only selected for one-year contracts.
-For the 2021–22 academic year, Themed Communities will be located in the SIC House (619 West 113th Street) on the first three floors.

 Groups of students interested in living together around a specific theme or topic may apply through the annual Themed Communities selection process and fill out the Themed Communities application by selecting that they are interested in “Establishing a Themed Community.”
 Applications must articulate a clear and coherent community theme, connect that theme to the benefits of a shared living space and articulate a vision for programming and other community development efforts.
 Applications must also include a roster of students interested in living in the themed community.
 Themed Communities may either fill all beds on a given floor or may share a specific floor with one or more Themed Communities (each community will be clustered on the floor).
 Students interested in being placed in one of the communities as an independent applicant (pending space availability) should also fill out the Themed Communities application and select that they are interested in ‘Applying as an individual to live in a Themed Community.”

-If you are interested in applying to live in the Intercultural House (ICH), please fill out the ICH application on the Multicultural Affairs website.
+If you are interested in applying to live in the preexisting Special Interest Communities or Intercultural House (ICH), please fill out the SIC Application.

 Questions about Special Interest Communities?
-Please first review information below before directing questions to Assistant Director of Special Interest Communities Cliff Jacobs.
+Please first review information below before directing questions to Assistant Director of Special Interest Communities Haley Carson.

 - Applicants for Themed Communities must be enrolled at Columbia College or The Fu Foundation School of Engineering and Applied Science for full-time study and have guaranteed housing status